syncfusion-content/windowsforms-docs/WindowsForms/autolabel/Getting-Started.md

 {% endtabs %}

-5) Set the following properties for the **"AutoLabel"** control and add it to the form.
+5) Set the following properties for the **"AutoLabel"** control, and add it to the form.

 {% tabs %}
 {% highlight c# %}